Service Dogs in Schools

 Sidebar: Principals have asked me about how to accommodate children with allergies.
 My answer to them is that this is a gray area.
 All children—whether they have autism or other disabilities, or they have allergies—need to be accommodated, so there isn’t really a clear answer.
 Principals seem to be taking things on a case-by-case basis, and no permanent or hard-and-fast rules have been determined.

-For any handler, we recommend the “two-hour rule” when doing public access with their Service Dog—that is only having the dog work for two hours at a time.
+For any handler, it's important to note the “two-hour rule” when doing public access with their service dog—that is only having the dog work for two hours at a time.
 When you stop to think about it, it’s kind of amazing that we as a society ask workers or students to sit at their desks and think hard for six or eight hours a day, when, as Dr. Jacob Allen Shipon puts it in his book, A Life of Optimal Well-Being, “In order for our minds to function at their maximum level, our bodies must simulate that of our Paleolithic ancestors.”
 In other words, we should really be running around doing things (much like a dog wants to run around and do things!), not just sitting still all day.
-This disparity between the ideal and reality goes back to the Introduction of this book, when we talked about how, for the vast majority of the time that dogs and people have been on this Earth, they have been active all day.
+This disparity between the ideal and reality goes back to about how, for the vast majority of the time that dogs and people have been on this Earth, they both have stayed active all day.
 While we can force ourselves to sit still for six to eight hours of work or school, it’s unrealistic to expect dogs to do so—and this can be a good thing, as it reminds us of how we put such artificial and unhealthy demands on ourselves.

 One example of how well this rule works is when you see a drug-sniffing dog at the airport.
 You might think, “Wow, this dog is working at the airport eight hours a day, just like their handler.”
 But in fact, “A drug dog can work hard for about 15 or 20 minutes, and they then must rest for an hour.”
 Thus, during a full eight-hour shift, the dog is still working for less than two hours total, just as we would recommend.